tesa1/merge_downsample_bams/README.md

 We also assume you have looked at the snakePipes ChIP-seq pipeline /QC_report/QC_report_all.tsv file for your experiments and have determined the read counts are enough (at least 20M reads/sample) and that QC metrics like Fraction of Reads in Peaks (FRiP) are acceptable and roughly similar between experiments (within ChIP-seq factors, eg. H3K27ac) and not significantly different between comparisons.
 If not or you do not know, ask for bioinformatic help, you may need to do additional sequencing.

-In this tutorial for 2 categories of samples (A and B) we will merge the files of interest, index them, check their mapped reads and downsample accordingly.
+In this tutorial for 2 categories of samples (Category A and B) we will merge the files of interest, index them, check their mapped reads and downsample accordingly.

 **Zwart lab reproducibility means you observe these approved methods and do not deviate from them unless you have very specific scientific reasons**.
 In this case, ask for bioinformatic help.

- ## Merging and indexing of filtered bam files from category A with samtools ##
+ ## Merging and indexing of filtered bam files from Category A with samtools ##
 Use samtools merge to create a new file `foxa1_healthy_2.bam` from the other mq20.bam files listed.
 Additionally, we use a flag to run this on 8 cores to speed up the process.
 Note, this will create a very big file as you are merging 10 bam files together.

  ```bash